dotnet/docs-maui/docs/fundamentals/single-project.md

 | CSS files | MauiCss |

 > [!NOTE]
-> In addition, XAML files are stored in your .NET MAUI app project, and are automatically assigned the **MauiXaml** build action when created by project and item templates.
+> XAML files are also stored in your .NET MAUI app project, and are automatically assigned the **MauiXaml** build action when created by project and item templates.
 However, XAML files will not typically be located in the _Resources_ folder of the app project.

 When a resource file is added to a .NET MAUI app project, a corresponding entry for the resource is created in the project (.csproj) file.
 After adding a resource file, its build action can be set in the **Properties** window.
 The following screenshot shows a _Resources_ folder containing image and font resources in child folders:

 :::image type="content" source="media/single-project/resources.png" alt-text="Image and font resources screenshot.":::

-Child folders of the _Resources_ folder can be designated for each resource type by editing the project (.csproj) file for your app:
+Child folders of the _Resources_ folder can be designated for each resource type by editing the project file for your app:

 ```xml
 <ItemGroup>